Local Hazard Mitigation Plan

 How can you get involved?

 Stakeholders and members of the public have a very important role in this process.
 The HMPC regards broad public participation in the planning process as an essential strategy for developing a plan that will be effective, supported by residents (and visitors) of the City, and ultimately implemented.
 The process will provide a range of opportunities for the City and its citizens, public officials, and stakeholder groups to participate and give input on the plan.
+Provide comment on the draft plan, as listed at the top of this page.

 For more information on the City of South Lake Tahoe LHMP or the planning process, please contact: